Jc-alt logo

 def find(x):

-# if the parent of x is not itself, we have not reached the representative
+# If the parent of x is not itself, keep going up, we have not reached the representative

 if parent[x] != x:

-# set parent of curr, to parent of parent
+# Set parent of current, to the parent of its eventual parent,

 parent[x] = find(parent[x])